 The development of oil prices impacts Tikkurila’s operations through raw materials and also through the operations in Russia.
 The importance of oil-based raw materials has decreased on the long term as waterborne paints have gained popularity.
 In all, increases in the price of oil usually have a positive effect on Tikkurila's business since there has been a trend of positive correlation between increased oil prices and the development of Russia’s national economy.
 The overall economic development has a significant impact on demand for paints.

 Raw material and packaging material costs are Tikkurila's largest expense item, accounting for approximately a half of revenue in total.
 Sales and marketing costs amounted to approximately 17% of revenue in 2016.
 Research and development costs are approximately 2% of revenue annually.

 What is Tikkurila’s capital expenditure need?

-In 2012, gross capital expenditure excluding acquisitions amounted to EUR 18.1 million.
-The capital expenditure level in 2013 is estimated to be around the annual depreciation and amortization level.
+In 2016, gross capital expenditure excluding acquisitions amounted to EUR 23.3 (20.9) million.
+The capital expenditure level in 2017 is estimated to be slightly higher than the annual depreciation and amortization level.
 Over a longer term, the volume of replacement investments and reinvestments, excluding significant new construction sites, can be expected to be reasonably close to the depreciation level of the income statement.
 Paint manufacturing does not require as much capital as the chemical industry in general.

 What is Tikkurila’s acquisition policy?